vrtmrz/obsidian-livesync/docs/quick_setup.md

 ### Discard exist database and proceed
 Discard the contents of the Remote database and go to the Local Database configuration.

-## Local Database confiuration
+## Local Database configuration

 ![](../images/quick_setup_8.png)

 Configure the local database.
-If we already have a Vaults with Self-hosted LiveSync installed and having same directory name as currently we are setting up, please specify a different suffix than the Vault you have already set up here.
+If we already have a Vaults with Self-hosted LiveSync installed and having the same directory name as currently we are setting up, please specify a different suffix than the Vault you have already set up here.

 ## Miscellaneous
 Finally, finish the miscellaneous configurations and select a preset for synchronisation.